-- Population Served: Adults over the age of 18 and families who meet the criteria for SMI, FSP, are homeless, or at risk for homelessness, or are returning home to Mendocino County from higher levels of care (i.e. hospitals and out-of-county Board and Care). - 2.
-Services Provided: Supported Housing, crisis prevention planning, post crisis support, referrals and connection to mental health services, and other necessary services.
-The "whatever it takes" model includes wrap-around, care management, and building client identified support systems.

-- Program Goals: To build resiliency and promote well-being, stability, independence, and recovery through supported housing.
+- 1. Population Served: Adults over the age of 18 and families who meet the criteria for SMI, FSP, are homeless, or at risk for homelessness, or are returning home to Mendocino County from higher levels of care (i.e. hospitals and out-of-county Board and Care).
+The MHSA Housing Program will aim to house 37 FSPs a year in supported housing. - 2.
+Services Provided: Supported housing, crisis prevention planning, post crisis support, referrals and connection to mental health services, and other necessary services.
+The "whatever it takes" model includes wraparound, care management, and building client identified support systems. - 3.
+Program Goals: To build resiliency and promote well-being, stability, independence, and recovery through supported housing.
 To reduce the risk of homelessness, need for higher levels of mental health care, incarceration, or other types of institutionalization. - 4.
 Program Evaluation Methods: Data to be collected includes the number of clients housed, Adult Needs and Strengths Assessment (ANSA), and FSP data collection and reporting requirements: the Partnership Assessment Form (PAF), the Key Event Tracking (KET), and Quarterly Assessment Form (3M).
 Data will be reported to the MHSA team throughout the year.

 Dual Diagnosis Program: Mental Health and Substance Use Disorder Treatment (SUDT) services for those with a SED or SMI.
 Co-occurring specific group and individual services are offered, as well as assessment, treatment planning, crisis prevention and intervention, collateral sessions with family and support people, and ultimately discharge planning.
 The Dual Diagnosis Program promotes a healthy, balanced lifestyle, free of alcohol and other drug abuse.
 Whole Person Care provides the opportunity to expand dual diagnosis resources.
+This is an Outreach and Engagement Program.

-- Population Served: Adults over the age of 18 who experience co-occurring Serious Mental Illness and Substance Use Disorders. - 2.
-Services Provided: Mental Health and substance use disorder treatment assessment, treatment planning, crisis prevention and intervention, co-occurring disorders group, and individual counseling. - Program Goals: Support individuals with a dual diagnosis of mental illness and substance use who endeavor to maintain a healthy lifestyle free of alcohol and other drugs. - 4.
+- 1. Population Served: Adults over the age of 18 who experience cooccurring Serious Mental Illness and Substance Use Disorders.
+This program aims to serve up to forty (40) clients per year. - 2.
+Services Provided: Mental Health and substance use disorder treatment assessment, treatment planning, crisis prevention and intervention, co-occurring disorders group, and individual counseling. - 3.
+Program Goals: Support individuals with a dual diagnosis of mental illness and substance use who endeavor to maintain a healthy lifestyle free of alcohol and other drugs. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities to document the number of persons served, including demographics, number of groups provided, and perception surveys.
 Data is reported throughout the year on all services provided.
 Data is reported by CSS age categories (Child, TAY, Adult, and Older Adults).

 Assisted Outpatient Treatment (AOT) (also known as Laura's Law): The Assisted Outpatient Treatment program was implemented as a pilot on January 1, 2016 to determine the level of need in Mendocino County.
 All referred clients are screened for meeting criteria.
 Those that are screened and meet the nine criteria outlined in Welfare and Institutions Code 5346 are referred for assessment and investigation by a Licensed Mental Health Practitioner for formal petition to the court for court monitored treatment planning and care.
 Four (4) clients at a time are able to be supported with AOT housing services.
+Qualified AOT clients will be enrolled as Full Service Partnerships.
 Those clients that do not meet the nine criteria for AOT, are triaged and linked to appropriate outpatient and community services by the AOT Coordinator.
 Whole Person Care provides the opportunity to expand information and knowledge about AOT and increase referrals to the program.